Embedded-System-Lovers/RED-V_SiFive_RISC-V_FE310_SoC/README.md

   - blinky LED show with adjustable frequency,
   - implementation in C99 with absolute minimal use of assembly.

-A clear and easy-to-understand build system based on GNUmake completes this fun and educational project.
+Clear and easy-to-understand build systems based on either GNUmake or CMake complete this fun and educational project.

 This repository provides keen insight on starting up a _bare_ _metal_ SiFive RISC-V controller.
+It emphasizes simplicity and independence from monolithic toolchains through its lightweight, self-written implementation.

 ## Details on the Application